-Although the Echo Show is Amazon's latest smart home device with a touch screen.
-With features such as hands-free video calling, the ability to watch YouTube and trawl the internet, and brand new speakers that have a Dolby sound system, you can control the device with your voice, or by touching of the 10 inch screen.
+With features such as hands-free video calling, the ability to watch YouTube and trawl the internet, and brand new speakers that have a Dolby sound system, the Echo Show promises to make it easier than ever to control your smart home system with your voice, or by touching the 10 inch screen.

-We put it to the test to see just what it can do to help out around the home – read our review to find out if it passed.
-Check out our other smart home must-haves, too.
+But, is it really all that it claims to be?
+We put the Amazon Echo Show to the test to see just what it can do to help out around the home – read our review to find out if it passed.

 - Weight: 1755 grams